Graduate Studio-ID 6211

 I believe there is an opportunity to develop a system of products/services that updates the critiquing process.
 This system should aid design students in obtaining more relevant, diverse, and productive feedback.
 Be accessible to them whenever needed and provide a platform for them to build a design voice and network.

 During this part of the design/agile phase, I brainstormed and sketched various wireframes based on my design goals and the user feedback I had gained up to this point.
 The result was two concepts ( both mobile and Web application) that would work with one another.
 These wireframes were in a variety of tests and walkthroughs to gain the necessary feedback.
 I had gained inspiration from a variety of sources that I had used in my curriculum (shown below), then uploaded/transferred my sketches into a digital format to show it to the users and gather their feedback.

-My initial design was going to have the students work centered around the laptop.
-Here students would upload their work as a PNG or PDF Format, leave comments, select the phase they are on, and present their project to reviewers.
+My initial design focus on students' primary workspace, the laptop.
+Here students would upload their work to a webpage, leave comments, and select the phase they are on, This concept's secondary function allowed users to give presentations.